-Because this system has an inverter controlled compressor the conventional procedure cannot be used to "pump down" and isolate the refrigerant into the outdoor unit.
+Because this system has an inverter controlled compressor and EXV the conventional procedure cannot be used to "pump down" and isolate the refrigerant into the outdoor unit.
 The UI (User Interface) has provisions to assist in performing this function.
 Pump Down

-- 1. Connect gages to liquid and vapor or suction capillary service ports to monitor operating pressures during and at completion of the procedure. - 2.
-In the "installation and service" menu of the UI (see Fig. 11), go to "refrigerant charging" and then "pump down" (see Fig. 11 & Fig. 12). - 3.
-Pump down in COOL mode allows refrigerant to be isolated in outdoor unit.
+- Connect gages to liquid and vapor or suction capillary service ports to monitor operating pressures during and at completion of the procedure. - 2.
+In the "installation and service" menu of the UI (see Fig. 11), go to "refrigerant charging" and then "pump down" (see Figs. 11 & 12). - 3.
+Select mode to pump down in (COOL or HEAT), COOL mode allows refrigerant to be isolated in outdoor unit.
+HEAT mode allows the refrigerant to be isolated in indoor coil and lineset.
 Set desired time period.
 Default time period for the procedure is 120 minutes.
-See Fig. 22. - 4.
-Select Start on UI to begin the pumpdown process.
+See Fig. 22. - Select Start on UI to begin the pumpdown process.
 Unit will begin running in selected mode after a brief delay and a status screen will be displayed.
 See Fig. 23. - 5.
 Close the liquid service valve. - 6.
-The unit will run with the low pressure protection set to indicate pumpdown is complete when the suction pressure drops below 20 psig.
-Compressor protections are still active to prevent damage to the compressor or inverter (high pressure, high current, etc.). - 7.
-Once system indicates pumpdown complete or failure to complete shutdown, close vapor service valve. - 8.
+The unit will run in selected mode with the low pressure protection set to indicate pumpdown is complete when the suction pressure drops below 20 psig.
+Compressor protections are still active to prevent damage to the compressor or inverter (high pressure, high current, etc.). - Once system indicates pumpdown complete or failure to complete shutdown, close vapor service valve. - 8.
 A recovery system will be required to remove final quantity of refrigerant from indoor coil and line set. - 9.
-Remove power from indoor and outdoor unit prior to servicing unit.
+Remove power from indoor and heat pump unit prior to servicing unit pumpdown active 4 min left